charroux/CodingWithKubernetes/README.md

 kube-dns   ClusterIP   10.43.0.10   <none>        53/UDP,53/TCP,9153/TCP   3d3h
 ```

-Apps sometimes store such laddress as constants in the code.
+Aa soon as the DNS service is running, the frontend app can aks the DNS to resolv the backend address.
+Apps sometimes store such address as constants in the code.
 This is a violation of twelve-factor (https://12factor.net/).
-This address is stored in a property files of the frontend: https://github.com/charroux/CodingWithKubernetes/blob/master/FrontEnd/src/main/resources/application.yml
+Here, this address is stored in a property files of the frontend: https://github.com/charroux/CodingWithKubernetes/blob/master/FrontEnd/src/main/resources/application.yml

 The pattern to build such Kubernetes address is: <service_name>.<name_space>.svc.<cluster_name>:<ClusterIP port>